 But cold cream didn’t start with the Industrial Revolution.

-In fact, its earliest versions can be traced back nearly 2000 years to places such as ancient Egypt, Rome, and Greece.
-Since many non-“Western Civ” cultures have their versions of thick creams too, I would posit that cold cream dates back even further and on other continents.
+In fact, the earliest cold cream recipes can be traced back nearly 2000 years to places such as ancient Egypt, Rome, and Greece.
+Since many non-“Western Civ” cultures have their versions of heavy creams too, I would posit that cold cream dates back even further and on other continents.

 Why has cold cream stood the test of time?

 First of all, it was–and is–easy to make.
 In its purest form, only a few ingredients were needed.
-It’s also highly customizable, which is why we’ve seen–and continue to see–so many versions of it on the market today, as well as throughout history.
+It’s also highly customizable, which is why we’ve seen–and continue to see–so many versions of cold cream products on the market today, as well as throughout history.
 It can be made with natural ingredients or synthetics–or a combination of both.

 Cold cream in its pre-Industrial days was also highly nutrient-dense.
 The oils were rich with antioxidants and essential fatty acids, and later additions of flower waters and hydrosols added to its nutrient profile.
 It was touted to soften fine lines, soothe redness, clear blemishes, and even brighten the skin.